 Latin's Service Society encourages Upper School students to participate in the Community Service Program and recognizes students who make significant contributions through service.
 Service Society induction requires 150 hours of service over their high school years.

 Charlotte Latin is the first private or independent school in the country with a senior class that funded and built a Habitat for Humanity House.
-The Latin community has funded and built four Habitat houses over the past 19 years and annually assists with local builds for Habitat.
-In 2016, Latin will send volunteers to work with Habitat El Salvador for the fifth time in eight years.
+The Latin community has funded and built four Habitat houses and regularly assists with Habitat builds both locally and in El Salvador.